verygenericname/SSHRD_Script/README.md

 6. Finally, to mount the filesystems, run `mount_filesystems`
     - /var is mounted to /mnt2 in the ssh session.
     - /private/preboot is mounted to /mnt6.
+    - DO NOT RUN THIS IF THE DEVICE IS ON A REALLY OLD VERSION!!!!!!!
 7. Have fun!

 # Linux notes